lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   * If windowing is used, the FCN value with all the bits equal to 0 (All-0) signals the last SCHC Fragment of a window that is not the last one of the SCHC packet.
 By extension, such a window is called an All-0 window.

-  The size of the FCN field is called N.
+  The size of the FCN field is called N. It is defined for each F/R mode and Rule Id.
   Since All-1 is special, the maximum value of FCN (as an unsigned integer) theoretically is (2^N)-2.
   However, each SCHC F/R mode or each LPWAN technology-specific document is free to specify a maximum value, called MAX_WIND_FCN, lower than (2^N)-2.
-  The rationale is that MAX_WIND_FCN controls the width of the Bitmap in the SCHC ACK message, which may be critical to some LPWAN technologies.
+  The rationale is that MAX_WIND_FCN finely controls the width of the Bitmap in the SCHC ACK message, which may be critical to some LPWAN technologies.

 * Datagram Tag (DTag).
+The DTag field is optional.

+  When there is no DTag, there can be only one fragmented SCHC Packet in transit: only after all its fragments have been transmitted can another fragmented SCHC Packet be sent.

-The DTag field, if present, is set to the same value for all SCHC Fragments carrying the same SCHC packet, and to different values for different SCHC Packets.
+  If present, DTag MUST be set to the same value for all SCHC Fragments carrying the same SCHC packet, and to different values for different SCHC Packets.
 Using this field, the sender can interleave fragments from different SCHC Packets, while the receiver can still tell them apart.

+  If a SCHC ACK message is sent, it MUST carry the same DTag value as the SCHC Fragments for which this SCHC ACK is intended.

-  The size of the DTag field is T bits, which MAY be set to a value greater than or equal to 0 bits.
-For each new SCHC Packet processed by the sender, DTag MUST be sequentially increased, from 0 to (2^T) – 1 wrapping back from (2^T) - 1 to 0.
+  The presence and size of the DTag field is defined by each SCHC F/R mode for each Rule ID value.
+  For each new SCHC Packet processed by the sender under the same F/R mode and same RuleID, DTag MUST be sequentially increased, from 0 to (2^T) – 1 wrapping back from (2^T) - 1 to 0, where T is the size of DTag in bits.
-  In the SCHC ACK message, DTag carries the same value as the DTag field in the SCHC Fragments for which this SCHC ACK is intended.
-  When there is no Dtag, there can be only one fragmented SCHC Packet in transit.
-  Only after all its fragments have been transmitted can another fragmented SCHC Packet be sent.

-* W (window): W is a field of M bits.
+* W (window): The W field is optional.
 It is only present if windowing is used.

   This field carries the same value for all SCHC F/R messages pertaining to the same window, and it is incremented for the next window.
-The value of W is initialised to 0 for each new fragmented SCHC Packet.
+The value of W is initialised to 0 for each new SCHC Packet fragmented under the same F/R mode and Rule Id.

+  The presence of W and its size (called M, in bits) is defined for each F/R mode and Rule Id.

 * Message Integrity Check (MIC).
   This field is optional.
-If present, it only appears in the All-1 SCHC Fragment.
+If present, it only appears in the All-1 SCHC Fragments and in the All-1 ACK REQ.
   If present, its size MUST be at least an L2 Word.
-  It is computed by the sender over the complete SCHC Packet and the last fragment potential padding bits.
+  If the MIC is present, the sender MUST compute it over the complete SCHC Packet and the potential padding bits of the last SCHC Fragment.

-  The MIC allows the receiver to check for errors in the reassembled packet.
+  The MIC allows the receiver to check for errors in the reassembled SCHC Packet.
-  It also
+  It supports
-  enables compressing the UDP checksum by use of SCHC compression.
-The CRC32 as 0xEDB88320 (i.e. the reverse representation of the polynomial used e.g. in the Ethernet standard {{RFC3385}}) is RECOMMENDED as the default algorithm for computing the MIC.
+  UDP checksum elision by SCHC C/D (see {{UDPchecksum}}).

+  The CRC32 polynomial 0xEDB88320 (i.e. the reverse representation
+  of the polynomial used e.g. in the Ethernet standard {{RFC3385}}) is RECOMMENDED as the default algorithm for computing the MIC.
 Nevertheless, other MIC lengths or other algorithms MAY be required by the technology-specific documents.

-  Note that the concatenation of the complete SCHC Packet and the last fragment potential padding bits does not generally constitute an integer number of bytes.
+  Note that the concatenation of the complete SCHC Packet and the potential padding bits of the last SCHC Fragment does not generally constitute an integer number of bytes.
   For implementers to be able to used byte-oriented CRC libraries, it is RECOMMENDED that the concatenation of the complete SCHC Packet and the last fragment potential padding bits be zero-extended to the next byte boundary and